Martyrium (album)

-Martyrium is the first recorded and second released studio album by the Norwegian unblack metal band Antestor.
+Martyrium is a studio album by the Norwegian unblack metal band Antestor; while it was the first album recorded by the band, it was their sophomore release.
 It is one of the earliest Christian extreme metal albums released in Norway.
 Recorded in 1994, Martyrium was not immediately released, though bootleg copies of the album were printed in 1997 by Morphine Records.
 It then gained a cult following among a small audience until it was officially released in the year 2000 by Endtime Productions.

 Recording history

-Originally Torodd Fuglesteg, head of the infamous Arctic Serenades label, sent Antestor to studio to record Martyrium.
-At the time having problems with signing the band Groms for Arctic Serenades' roster, Fuglesteg said: "I was also in touch with Antestor at that time and I sent them into studio to do their Martyrium album.
+Originally, Torodd Fuglesteg, head of the infamous Arctic Serenades label, sent Antestor to studio to record Martyrium.
+At the time, having problems with signing the band Groms for Arctic Serenades' roster, Fuglesteg said: "I was also in touch with Antestor at that time and I sent them into studio to do their Martyrium album.
 This album was later released through another label.
 I regarded, and still regard, Antestor as much darker than Groms, which was a happy-smiles band."
 Martyrium was recorded at Norsk Lydskole in December 1994, remixed in February 1995, and was produced by Jon Ove Andersen and Antestor.
 Some problems occurred and in 1997, another label called Morphine Records ended up releasing only 50 bootleg copies of the album.
 However, tape copies circulated in up to fifth generation copies and their audience grew fast.
 Michael Bryzak writes in the liner notes of The Defeat of Satan / Despair compilation album (2003) that, although the first album was not officially released until 2000, "Martyrium was rightfully considered a cult classic."

 In 1999, Antestor began collaborating with the Swedish label Endtime Productions, and the label released Martyrium the following year.
 The cover art was changed to a painting by Kristian Wåhlin.